 - Get your teen talking.
 If they don’t want to tell you what’s bothering them, encourage them to spend time with friends.
 Research shows the simple act of talking builds connection and lowers stress hormones.

 - Exercise.
 Encourage your teen to increase their activity level.
 Taking Physical Education classes at school are a good start but they aren’t enough.
 Regular exercise boosts endorphins and requires focus, removing the opportunity for teens to dwell on what is bothering them.
 Consider going to a yoga class with your teen.
-Click here for a list of yoga classes for kids and teens.

 - Sleep.
 Teens require a minimum of nine hours of rest per night.
 Encourage your teen to put away devices an hour before bed.